d-morrison/IntroStatActivities/_book/07-A09-inference-1cat_test-simulation.md

 The notation used for a population proportion (or probability, or true proportion) is $\pi$.
 Since this summarizes a population, it is a parameter.
 When writing the **null hypothesis** in notation, we set the parameter equal to the null value, $H_0: \pi = \pi_0$.

-9. Write the null hypothesis in notation using the null value of 0.5 in place of $\pi_0$ in the equation given above.
+9. Write the null hypothesis in notation using the null value of 0.5 in place of $\pi_0$ in the equation given on the previous page.

 \vspace{0.5in}

 10. Why are we assuming a null value of 0.5 in this study?

-\newpage
+\vspace{0.3in}

 The **alternative hypothesis** is the claim to be tested and the direction of the claim (less than, greater than, or not equal to) is based on the research question.